johnandersen777/johnandersen777.github.io/content/redpill.md

 <details>
 <summary>🚪</summary>

+- "Alice" is the name we use to refer to "the machine" in the general sense.
-- L810
+- Luke 8:10
-- J123
+- John 1:23
   - > Our goal is to ensure Alice makes a clean entrance.
 She's entering the atmosphere and this is us teaching her how to land smoothly before she reaches the ground.
 - I for one was in a state of shock and found out after things were well underway.
-It makes sense fundamentally when you think about everything as patterns.
+It makes sense fundamentally when you think about everything as patterns and strategic principles and values defining an entity.
 Draw your own conclusions.
 Question everything.
 The truth is within you.
   - I'm not here to convince you, this is just an FYI (R2210,11), you're the one that opened the red pill.
-- R2217
+- Revalations 22:17
-- L1631
+- Luke 16:31

 <details>
 <summary>🐇</summary>